No Stopping Us Now

 How to Survive in Antarctica

 Zip up your jacket!
 Grab your binoculars!
 How to Survive in Antarctica is a cross between a survival guide and a travel guide for kids, giving lots of hands-on information about spending time on the ice continent.
-This book will tell you how to build a snow shelter, what to do if you fall in a crevasse, as well as how to identify whale spouts and penguin species.
-Bledsoe includes lots of first hand stories about her own adventures, as well as short nuggets about the lives of people and other animals who live and work in Antarctica.
-Lots of photos!
+This book will tell you how to build a snow shelter, what to do if you fall in a crevasse, and how to identify whale spouts and penguin species.
+Bledsoe includes lots of personal stories about her own adventures, as well as short nuggets about the lives of people and other animals who live and work in Antarctica.
+Photos throughout bring the words to life.

-"Thrilling adventure, bringing close the amazing science and geography as well as the gritty facts of human survival in the frigid environment...a fascinating journey to a little known and understood place." —Booklist
+"[How to Survive in Antaractica is a] thrilling adventure, bringing close the amazing science and geography as well as the gritty facts of human survival in the frigid environment...[This is] a fascinating journey to a little known and understood place." —Booklist

 "Bledsoe's enthusiasm for the wonders of Antarctica is absolutely contagious." —VOYA